WordOps/docs.wordops.net/docs/prerequesites.md

 ### Hardware

-WordOps is very lightweight, and does not require much processing power
+WordOps is very lightweight, so hardware requirements should not be a problem :

 - ~30MB of free space
 - 512MB RAM

 ### Operating Systems

-The following operating systems are **officially** supported:
+The following operating systems are supported:

 Distribution | Release            | Architecture
 ------------ | ------------------ | ------------